vuex-asr/vuex-asr/docs/learn-by-example/hello-world-example.md

 ## the App component

-In the App.vue component we use to demonstrate the use of vuex-asr to bind the `message` value from the store to a component:
+In the App.vue component we use vuex-asr to bind the `message` value from the store to a component:
 ```vue{5}
     // src/App.vue